Organizational structure:

 Self-management

 Self-management is an organizational structure that flips the script on traditional hierarchy.
 In a self-management setup, teams or individuals are empowered to make decisions autonomously.
-This flat organizational structure fosters a culture of responsibility, accountability, and collaboration, where everyone has a stake in the success of the whole organization.
+This approach not only boosts happiness but also drives productivity, creativity, and job satisfaction.

 Read more